KabirBose/Employee-REST-API/README.md

-# Important Note
+# Note
-Documentation is in the _documentation_ folder
+Documentation is in the _documentation_ folder.